What is Panic Attack?

 These are behaviors that a patient adopts either to avoid the supposed catastrophic outcome of a panic attack.
 Patients may adopt these behaviors just for reassurance that they are not having any medical illness.
 All these behaviors maintain the illness for a longer period and they should be avoided.
 These are listed below.

-The exact cause of the panic disorder is yet to be found, but genetics might play a role in panic disorder.
+The exact panic attack cause is yet to be found, but genetics might play a role in panic disorder.
 It’s not defined yet how much genetics or environment plays a role in it.
-It has been observed that panic attack and other anxiety disorders are more prevalent in monozygotic twins than in dizygotic twins.
+It has been observed that panic attack and other anxiety disorder are more prevalent in monozygotic twins than in dizygotic twins.
 In addition, prevalence is also high among family members than in general populations.

 Some say the part of the brain dealing with stress and fear emotions; the amygdala may be more sensitive than usual.
 Other brain areas that are involved are the hippocampus, hypothalamus, anterior cingulate gyrus.
 The abnormal activity of neurotransmitters such as norepinephrine plays a vital role in panic attacks.
 Decreased functioning of GABA neurotransmitter receptors in the brain is also observed in patients with a panic attack by fMRI studies and PET scans.

-These attacks may be caused by learned experiences.
+These causes of anxiety attacks may be caused by learned experiences.
 For example, if someone experienced a sudden death of a close relative due to a heart attack, he may develop the fear that he will also die due to a heart attack.

 The research has found that patients who developed panic attacks in the future had certain thinking and coping styles.
 They used to be overly preoccupied with physical and mental health even before the development of panic attacks.